Estate planning law for all adults

 Wills, trusts, health care directives and powers of attorney protect you and the people you love.
 Make estate planning a part of your roadmap to your financial goals.
 Let us guide you as you chart your course to a secure future.

 - Your will: Family changes and moving to another state usually require changes to your will.
 Changing your will every time your financial situation changes significantly is a smart move.
 Our attorneys will also review your existing will to make sure it can withstand a challenge.

 - Trusts: Determine which type of trust best meets your needs.
 Is it a special needs trust, a testamentary trust, a revocable living trust, an irrevocable living trust or a charitable trust?

 - Powers of attorney and health care directives: Who would handle your affairs or make medical decisions for you if you became incapacitated?

 - Probate: Do you need guidance in fulfilling your duties as the executor of an estate following the death of a family member?

-GSJones Law Group, P.S. has three attorneys experienced in estate planning law.
+GSJones Law Group, P.S. has two attorneys experienced in estate planning law.

 - advise you of your rights;